Horticultural Science

 Plan of Study

-The Master of Horticultural Science Degree requires 36 credits hours of approved courses.
+The Master of Horticultural Science Degree requires 36 credit hours of approved courses.
 Please visit the department web site for current curriculum information.

-Graduates gain knowledge in the sub-fields of their choice, including soil science, plant biology, crop science, entomology, plant pathology, statistics, agricultural economics, agricultural engineering and agricultural education.
-Whether you want to open and operate a greenhouse or run a plant breeding laboratory, the Master of Horticultural Science program offers the opportunity to grow your expertise in the area most applicable to your horticulture career path.
+Graduates possess deep knowledge in the sub-fields of their choice, including soil science, plant biology, crop science, entomology, plant pathology, statistics, agricultural economics, agricultural engineering and agricultural education.
+Whether you want to open and operate a greenhouse or run a plant breeding laboratory, the Master of Horticultural Science offers the opportunity to grow your expertise in the area most applicable to your horticulture career path.